tlevine/dada.pink/oakland-welfare/index.rst

 If you are eligible, you are entitled to one "lifeline" phone through any of `these providers <http://www.phone-bill-assistance.com/lifeline/CA>`_.

-Most of them are landline phones, and two are mobile phones.
+Most of them are land line phones, and two are mobile phones.
 My friend wanted a mobile phone, so he had to first decide whether he wanted Cricket or ReachOut.
 There are two "methods" of applying, and these are called method 1 and method 2.
 If you are already enrolled in